microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 <img src="../Documentation/Images/BoundingBox/MRTK_BoundingBox_Examples.png">

-## How to add and configure a bounding box using Unity Inspector
+## How to add and configure a Bounding Box using Unity Inspector

 1. Add Box Collider to an object
 2. Assign `BoundingBox` script to an object
-3. Configure options such as 'Activation' methods (see [Inspector properties](#inspector-properties) section below)
+3. Configure options, such as 'Activation' methods (see [Inspector properties](#inspector-properties) section below)
-4. (Optional) Assign prefabs and materials for HoloLens 2 style Bounding Box (see [Handle styles](#handle-styles) section below)
+4. (Optional) Assign prefabs and materials for the HoloLens 2 style Bounding Box (see [Handle styles](#handle-styles) section below)

 > [!NOTE]
 > Use *Target Object* and *Bounds Override* field in the inspector to assign specific object and collider in the object with multiple child components.

 ![Bounding Box](../Documentation/Images/BoundingBox/MRTK_BoundingBox_Assign.png)

-## How to add and configure a bounding box in the code
+## How to add and configure a Bounding Box in the code

 1. Instantiate cube GameObject